There is No Alternative to WholeHealth!

-1 winter squash (buttercup, butternut, hubbard or acorn)
+1 winter squash (buttercup, butternut, kabocha or acorn)

 1 onion, medium dice